kasperfg16/ROS_vision_application/README.md

     b)

-    Clone the Universal_Robots_ROS_Driver into the workspace folder
+    Clone the Universal_Robots_ROS_Driver into the workspace folder (NOT needed for simulation only)

     Info about the driver is found here: <https://github.com/UniversalRobots/Universal_Robots_ROS_Driver>